Aéropostale, Sports Illustrated owner files for U.S. IPO

 At a time when peers like PVH are streamlining their portfolios by selling off brands, Authentic Brands Group has rapidly amassed over 30 labels that are sold at about 6,000 stores.
 Its rich portfolio of brands include those in media, entertainment, fashion, home, active and outdoor lifestyle sectors.

-Authentic Brands Group last month entered into a deal with Calvin Klein owner PVH Corp to buy Izod, Van Heusen, Arrow and Geoffrey Beene trademarks in a deal valued at about $220 million.
+Authentic Brands Group last month entered into a deal with Calvin Klein owner PVH Corp (PVH.N) to buy Izod, Van Heusen, Arrow and Geoffrey Beene trademarks in a deal valued at about $220 million. read more

 The Nautica brand owner also said in the filing it intended to buy more brands, with opportunities within lifestyle, entertainment and other new areas.